Top 10 Things to Do in Lisbon, Portugal

 This spot is nestled right in the heart of Alfama district, Lisbon’s historic district, and overlooks the Tagus River.
 There’s a small church there, Santa Luzia (duh), decorated with the famed Portuguese tiles.
 And the area is chock full of cafes and restaurants and street vendors, if you fancy a wander.
 It’s a little crowded, but still warrants being on the “Things To Do in Lisbon” list.

-Hop the Elevador da Glória & Admire Some Street Art
+Hop the Elevador da Glória & Admire Some Street Art in Lisbon

 This is something we just “happened upon” in Lisbon that I wish I’d known about in advance.
 But I definitely recommend it for anyone visiting.
-After trekking the city’s punishing hills all day in the heat, an area suddenly opened up in front us with tons and tons of street art.
+After trekking the city’s punishing hills all day in the heat, an area suddenly opened up in front of us with tons and tons of street art.
 And a funicular.
 This is the Elevador da Glória in the Bairro Alto neighborhood.
 Now, you’ll see Portuguese street art all over Lisbon, Porto, and Madeira, but it is super concentrated here.

 Now, the street art lines the funicular alleyway all the way down, but it also branches off onto a side street called Largo da Oliveirinha.
 It’s ever-changing, too, so whatever I’ve recently photographed has likely been updated already.
 This was a great stroll with no shortage of artwork to look at, making it one of my favorite things to do in Lisbon.